 Hotspot Shield Pricing & Deals

-Hotspot Shield offers the usual popular ways to pay, such as all major credit and debit cards, PayPal, Neosurf and Alipay.
-We were a little disappointed to see no option to pay with any forms of cryptocurrency, but hopefully this feature will be introduced in the near future.
+While Hotspot Shield offers the usual popular ways to pay, such as major credit and debit cards, PayPal, Neosurf and Alipay, there’s no option to pay with cryptocurrency.

 Speed & Reliability

-Hotspot Shield performs exceptionally well on local connections, peaking at over 90Mbps in the UK, Germany and France – more than quick enough for high-bandwidth multi-tasking.
+Hotspot Shield performs exceptionally well on local connections, peaking at over 90Mbps in the UK, the Netherlands, and France – more than quick enough for high-bandwidth multi-tasking.

-Connecting out to the US East Coast from Europe you can expect very fast speeds of 73Mbps, which puts it up there with many of our top-tier providers.
-Performance doesn’t drop too much over longer distances either, with connections out to Australia still reaching speeds of over 60Mbps – especially impressive as we test from London.
+Connecting out to the US East Coast from Europe you can expect very fast speeds of 84Mbps, which puts it up there with many of our top-tier providers.

 To read about our speed testing methodologies, please read How We Review VPNs.